 If you're going to use these, the person taking it will not care if there's a Maple Leaf, Lady Liberty, or a kangaroo on it.
 Don't pay extra for it.

 How to Avoid Being Ripped Off

-Sadly, there will always be fraud.
-If there's money to be made, there's fraud.
+Sadly, there will always be scams in the world.
+If there’s money to be made, there’s the risk of fraud.

 There are two ways to get screwed: